Diagnosing Diarrhea in Puppies – Common Causes

 diarrhea has typically been at weaning to 9 weeks but recently has affected end-of-nursing puppies.
 Everything seems to help kennels when treating Campy but nothing cures.
 Diarrhea is mild to severe in the same litter and carrier animals keep the issue in the kennel.
 When we diagnose it, we treat by directing the effort at eliminating puppy loss first.
 Then we work on getting it out of the breeding stock so carriers are eliminated.
 Choosing the correct antibiotic is critical here because most of them do not touch Campylobacter

 .
-(For more information, read Campylobacteriosis
+(For more information, read Campylobacteriosis in Dogs

 If you need help, call us at 1-800-786-4751.